iamtowbee/afya-backend/README.md

 In `v2`, we're working to build an API endpoint that will enable users to create their DID using their email and secret key (6-digit PIN) and encrypt it using a combination of the user's secret and a server secret stored in an encrypted environment variable (.env) file, then store the encrypted DID alongside the auth credentials into a MongoDB datastore.

 The API will be more robust and will form a core feature in our decentralized EHR solution.
-The preview is available on the `beta` branch of this repo.
+The preview is available already in this repo.
 While this seems like a tangent from our core idea of enablijg users to take control of their medical records, it's a foundation.
 Hence, we need to get the auth part right, as we're building for a positive UX, and as such, onboarding must be as seamless and painless as possible.
+The rest os the development lifecycle is building CRUD endpoints using Web5-js SDK.

 ## Error Handling